 Let’s start with modes of communication.
 Depending on what communication methods you support, customers these days can reach out to your service team by:

 - Instant message via web chat

-- Email your customer service team
+- Email to your customer service team

-- Text your customer service team
+- Text to your customer service team

 That’s a lot of different ways that customers can start a service request.
 Now if you’re a smaller outfit, you may have a customer service team so small that you can count them on one hand.
 That means just a few people (or even just one person) checking all those channels, making sure they haven’t missed anything, and then inputting all the information into whatever manual system you’re using.